sgunes16/573repo/573 Project SRS.md

 - **Requester** - The user who requests/receives a service in an exchange.
 - **Group Offer** - An offer that allows multiple participants (slots) to join simultaneously.
 - **Slot** - A participant position in a group offer; each slot corresponds to one exchange.
+- **One-time Offer** - An offer that is available for a single exchange only (NOT IMPLEMENTED).
+- **Recurring Offer** - An offer that can be repeated multiple times on different dates (NOT IMPLEMENTED).
 - **Credit Burning** - When time credits are deducted from a requester but not transferred to the provider (in group offers after first completion).
 - **Fuzzy Location** - An approximate/obfuscated location displayed to protect user privacy, hiding exact coordinates while showing general area.
 - **Forum** - A community discussion platform where users can create topics, reply, and engage with other members.